thiagoallisson90/dap_clustering/imgs/README.md

-## Folder to store images file as plots and others
+## Folder to store image files as charts and others